 SEO Recommendations

-How the SEO Agent turns keyword gaps into prioritized, copy-paste-ready recommendations you can act on in your daily 5-minute review.
+How the SEO Agent turns keyword gaps into prioritized, copy-paste-ready recommendations you can approve and apply.

 Recommendation Types